stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 check this method's return value and set the locked amount in the stacker's STX account to correspond to the increased amount.

+### Changed: `delegate-stx`

+This method has been changed so that the user can call it even while their STX are locked.
+This is meant to enable the user to increase their STX allowance to their delegator can lock up for them while their STX are locked.
+In such cases, the user would call `revoke-delegate-stx` and then `delegate-stx` with their higher STX allowance, and the delegator would subsequently call `delegate-stack-increase` and `stack-aggregation-commit` to increase the user's locked-and-committed STX.

 ### Changed: Auto-Unlock

 This SIP proposes that if the user's STX do not earn a single